Home > Blog >

 Air freight continues to grow, with forecasts suggesting over 230 million tons of cargo by 2037.
 While air freight accounts for only 0.25% by volume, it is indispensable for high-value and time-sensitive goods.

 The U.S. same-day delivery market is expected to exceed $13 billion in value by the end of 2030.
-Third-party logistics and last-mile innovators are accelerating fulfillment speeds, reshaping customer expectations.
+Last-mile innovators are accelerating fulfillment speeds, reshaping customer expectations.

 The e-commerce logistics market is growing rapidly, driven by the rise of cross-border commerce and the adoption of micro-fulfillment solutions.
 Logistics firms offering specialized services for online brands are thriving amid surging consumer demand.